gusbhhh/kotlin/libraries/kotlinx-metadata/jvm/ReadMe.md

 However, there are a lot of use cases for metadata introspection alone, without further transformations — for example, [binary-compatibility-validator](https://github.com/Kotlin/binary-compatibility-validator) which is interested only in visibility and modality of declarations.
 For such use cases it seems overly restrictive to prohibit reading newer metadata versions (and therefore, requiring authors to do frequent updates of kotlinx-metadata-jvm dependency), so there is a relaxed version of the reading method: `KotlinClassMetadata.readLenient()`.
-It is a best-effort reading method that will potentially skip all unknown fields, but still provide some access to metadata.
+It is a best-effort reading method that will potentially skip unknown data, but still provide some access to metadata.
 Keep in mind that this method has limitations:

 1. Metadata returned by this method can not be written back, because we are not sure if it is still valid format for newer versions.
 It is intended for introspection alone.
-2. While some unknown fields are skipped, we cannot guarantee that metadata is not changed in the other unpredictable ways in the future. `readLenient()` tries its best, but still may throw a decoding exception if metadata cannot be read at all.
+2. We cannot guarantee that metadata is not changed in the other unpredictable ways in the future. `readLenient()` tries its best, but still may throw a decoding exception if metadata cannot be read at all.

 ## Module metadata